ctch3ng/CloudSim4/README.md

 #Create a container Cloud_Sim_4 using the docker image cloud_sim
 ./CloudSim_X11.sh
 ```
-**The following procedures are for MacOS 10.13.3 with Docker 17.12.0-ce installed**
+**The following procedures are for macOS 10.13.3 with Docker 17.12.0-ce installed**

 [XQuartz](https://www.xquartz.org/): Preferences -> Security -> (Check) Allow connections from network clients